 Load Cell Mounting and Installation Best Practices

 While selecting the appropriate load cell model for an application is important, its measurement output could be meaningless if the load cell is not properly mounted and installed.
 Proper installation is critical to obtaining high-quality, accurate readings.
 It also guarantees ease of use and safe operations.

-This article will give helpful load cell installation tips but is not intended to be an installation guide.
-For best results always follow the manufacturer’s installation instructions, ensure that installers are properly trained prior to installation, and if questions or concerns arise while installing our products, contact Tacuna Systems to discuss any design or implementation issues specific to your project.
+This article will give helpful load cell installation tips but does not replace an installation guide.
+For best results, always follow the manufacturer’s installation instructions, ensure that installers are properly trained, and contact Tacuna Systems to discuss any design or implementation issues specific to your project.

-Every load cell is designed for a different environment, set of conditions, and mechanical orientation.
+Every load cell has a design for a specific environment, set of conditions, and mechanical orientation.
 Setting up the proper fixture (or load cell mount) and frame is critical to maximize load cell performance and maintain safe operating conditions.
 The article A Comparison of Tacuna Systems Load Cell Mounts summarizes the features of each such mount sold by Tacuna Systems, to help simplify the selection process.

-The fixture should be designed to minimize unintended inputs from the surrounding environment.
+The fixture design should minimize unintended inputs from the surrounding environment.
 Vibrations, thermal expansion, mechanical deformation, and stray electrical current can cause false readings and damage to or failure of the load cell.

 Place load cells at all corners of the supporting structure to maintain the full weight or load.
 While some manufacturers recommend placing “dummy” cells on supports and deriving the total load, dummy cells can prevent proper calibration.
 When using load cells under structural supports, always arrange them symmetrically around the plane perpendicular to the force flow, and level to this plane.

-If there are attachments to the measured fixture due to process connections, (i.e., piping, hosing, ducts per Figure 1) they should remain flexible to reduce force shunting.
+If attachments to the measured fixture are present due to process connections, (i.e., piping, hosing, ducts per Figure 1) they should remain flexible to reduce force shunting.
 Small diameter piping, or long segments without significant supporting structures, can also cause significant force shunting.
 If possible, use larger diameter connections at all times.
 Connect piping with hoses or accordion tubing for best results.

 Ladders, pipes, rods, and catwalks can all improperly load, or shunt, a portion of the measured structure.
-Remove these when measuring or compensated for the errors they introduce to the output measurement.
+Remove these when measuring or compensate for the errors they introduce to the output measurement.

 Every load cell will perform differently depending on the environment.
 Before installing the measuring system, planners should do a thorough analysis of the environmental factors influencing the load cell and fixture (the latter being discussed in Section 1).
 Keep the load cell application in a controlled environment and when possible use devices indoors to reduce environmental effects.
-When the load cell application must be outdoors, the operation of the measuring system (including calibration) will need to account for the effects of temperature, wind, precipitation, sunlight, humidity, electrical systems and ground conditions to derive accurate readings.
+When the load cell application must be outdoors, the operation of the measuring system (including calibration) will need to mitigate the effects of debris buildup, temperature, wind, precipitation, ice, sunlight, humidity, electrical systems and ground conditions to derive accurate readings.

-If ambient temperatures fluctuate where devices will operate, use load cells that are temperature compensated.
-This information is found on the load cell model datasheet.
+If ambient temperatures fluctuate, use load cells that are temperature compensated.
+This information appears on the load cell model datasheet.
 Uncompensated devices will behave poorly at extreme temperatures, so it is important to cover them from radiant heat and cooling systems.
-Installing a shield or insulation where the device is housed can provide protection from extreme temperatures.
+Installing a shield or insulation around the device can provide protection from extreme temperatures.

 If the operating environment will be exposed to moisture or precipitation, discuss with the manufacturer how well the load cell performs and compensates for moisture.
 Moisture can lead to shorting in the electrical current causing errors in measurements, and can often damage the load cell.

 Take precautions to avoid corrosion of both the load cell device and the mount, and inspect them frequently.
-Some steps include using non-corrosive metals such as aluminum and stainless steel when the device will be exposed to moisture, and keeping the load cell and surrounding surfaces dry.
+Use non-corrosive metals such as aluminum and stainless steel when the device will be exposed to moisture, and keep the load cell and surrounding surfaces dry.
 Also check for cracks caused by corrosion pitting that could lead to damage of the load cell and equipment failure.

 Stray electrical currents could interfere with load cell readings and are another possible source of damage to the device.
 Properly cover and secure all wiring and lighting, and ground the load cell fixture to the specifications outlined by the manufacturer.
-Avoid welding the frame, fixture, or mounts while the load cell device is connected.
-Stray currents from welding can significantly damage components.
+Avoid welding near load cells as stray currents from welding can significantly damage components.

-Mount the load cell so that it acts as the intermediate point between a fixed surface and the introduced load path.
-The load direction relative to the load cell body’s orientation should always comply with the installation manual provided by the manufacturer.
-These axes are often clearly marked or labeled on the device.
-The loading direction will ideally be perpendicular to the loading surface.
+The load cell should always be the intermediate point between a fixed surface and the introduced load path.
+The load direction relative to the load cell body’s orientation should always comply with the manufacturer’s installation manual.
+Mounting accessories mitigate misalignment, side loads or bending moments.
+Rod ends or clevises (Figure 2) can also help reduce bending moments.

 Drill and tap holes in the mounting plates based on the dimensions in the load cell’s installation drawing or data sheet.
 Maintain tight tolerances when drilling.
-Loose tolerances could prevent the proper installation of, or cause unnecessary residual stress in the device and hardware.
+Loose tolerances could cause improper installation of, or unwanted stress in, the device and hardware.